Compact Ice Maker Review: Top 5 Features to Look For

-So, Why Do You Actually Need a Compact Ice Maker?
+Why You Need a Compact Ice Maker

 You might be thinking, “My refrigerator has an ice maker, isn’t that enough?”
 For some, maybe.
 But let me paint a picture.
 It’s your annual summer BBQ.
 Friends are over, the grill is sizzling, and the drinks are flowing.
 Suddenly, you hear the dreaded words: “We’re out of ice.”
 The party’s momentum grinds to a halt.